7-4-7/SoilViTv1_anam/Challenge #2/README.md

 The goal is to build a classifier that determines whether a given image contains soil.
 Only positive class (soil) embeddings are used as a reference.
 Test embeddings are compared to these references, and predictions are made based on a distance threshold.

 ### Key Challenges
-- Binary classification with limited positive data
+- Binary classification only positive data
 - Threshold optimization for cosine similarity
-- Embedding-based classification approach

 ## Approach